 Working with a Funeral Home

-Funeral services are necessary separate from the burial services provided at Prairie Creek Conservation Cemetery (PCCC).
-Families can either perform a home funeral and do everything themselves or work with a funeral home.
+There are some services that as a cemetery PCCC cannot provide that are necessary for a burial.
+For these, families can either work with a funeral home or perform a home funeral where they do everything themselves.
 Any funeral service provider can, and should, be honored to help a family with the natural burial of a loved one at PCCC.

-Funeral homes can provide the following services necessary for a burial at PCCC:
+The following services are necessary for a burial at PCCC:

 - Completion of state-mandated paperwork (death certificate and transit permit)